-Kourtney Kardashian Jealous Of Justin Bieber & Hailey Baldwin’s Engagement, Per ‘Hollywood Life’
+Kourtney Kardashian Jealous Of Justin Bieber And Hailey Baldwin’s Engagement, Per ‘Hollywood Life’

 As previously reported by the Inquisitr, Kourtney Kardashian recently found herself single again after she split with her boyfriend of nearly two years, Younes Bendjima.
 The couple’s split was announced in early August just days after they returned home from a lavish three week vacation in Italy.

-However, sources tell Us Weekly Magazine that Kourtney is readjusting to life as a single woman, and that she is is much better off without Younes in her life.
+However, sources tell Us Weekly Magazine that Kourtney is readjusting to life as a single woman, and that she is much better off without Younes in her life.
 In addition, the insider says that Kardashian is also looking hotter than ever since the break up.

 “She’s adapting to single life.
 The split with Younes was a long time coming.
 She’s fine.
 She’s better without him.
 She’s hotter than ever and in a good mind space,” the insider stated.